cdisc-org/analysis-results-standard/project/docs/PageNumberListRef.md

     value_presence: PRESENT
   pageNames:
     name: pageNames
+    description: NOT USED
     domain_of:
     - PageRef
     value_presence: ABSENT
   firstPage:
     name: firstPage
+    description: NOT USED
     domain_of:
     - PageRef
     value_presence: ABSENT
   lastPage:
     name: lastPage
+    description: NOT USED
     domain_of:
     - PageRef
     value_presence: ABSENT